randynmary/FlutterCasts/README.md

 # FlutterCasts

-Companion repo to a course hosted on Udemy.com
+updates repo to a course hosted on Udemy.com